kkothari2001/notes-web/docs/system-design/architecture/layered.md

 - Seperation of concerns helps us understand and deal with each layer seperately.
 - Reduced complexity as you no longer have to think about the entire codebase while making changes, just the layers directly above and underneath it.
 - Code becomes more extensible
-- If we deploy each layer of the application seperately, we can scale each layer up and down seperately.
-This increases throughput and availabilty and even security (cause firewalls can be installed between layers).
 - Easier to reuse certain functionality as all functionality of the lower layer can be accessed by the one above it.

 ## Disadvantages of a layered architecture

 - For many of the changes (Especially when you're adding new features), all layers need to be changed.
-This is especially an issue if the layers are deployed (and/or versioned) seperately.
+This is especially an issue if the layers are versioned seperately.
 - Extra code for intercommunication of layers.
-- Sometimes, splitting the application into multiple layers has more monetary costs and may affect performance due to the time required for inter-layer communication.
+- Sometimes, splitting the application into multiple layers may affect performance due to the time required for inter-layer communication.